Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly says 'ALWAYS use this tool first when user asks about their NFTs or NFT collection', providing clear guidance on when to prefer it.
-However, it does not mention when not to use it or suggest alternative tools for other NFT queries.
+The description explicitly tells when to use this tool ('ALWAYS use this tool first when user asks about their NFTs or NFT collection'), but does not specify when not to use it or mention alternative tools.
+This provides clear context but lacks exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.